chongcher/websume/readme.md

 In your terminal, run `npm run build`.
 A new subfolder called __dist__ should be in your project folder, and it should contain two files, __index.html__ and __index_bundle.js__

+Now, run `firebase deploy`.
+Firebase will grab the two files in __dist__, and load them when you go to your project's Firebase site.

 ## Using Firebase DB
 `npm install --save firebase reactfire`